pmean/build-website/text/99/random.md

 height="278"}

 Your random numbers will be different than these.
-Otherwise, they wouldn\'t be random now, would they?
+Otherwise, they wouldn't be random now, would they?

 To randomize, sort the data by the second column.
 Notice that the systematic order of the first column has been scrambled.